laowantong/paroxython/docs/spec.md

 JOIN t_if_test_atom x2 ON (x1.name_suffix = x2.name_suffix -- testing this variable...
                            AND x2.span_start = t_if.span_start)
 JOIN t_return ret ON (ret.path GLOB t_if.path || "*-")-- and returning another variable (an accumulator)...
-JOIN t_variable_increment acc ON (acc.name_suffix = ret.name_suffix
+JOIN t_increment acc ON (acc.name_suffix = ret.name_suffix
                          AND acc.path GLOB wt.path || "*-" -- which is incremented somewhere in the loop...
                          AND acc.path NOT GLOB t_if.path || "*-" -- but not INSIDE the conditional statement.
 )
 ```